tquester/ZXBasicCompiler/richbasic.md

 # Multi line IF ELSE
-For a multi line IF use the keyword WHEN without a THEN Remember that WHEN, ELSE and END are needng a separate line
+For a multi line IF use the keyword WHEN without a THEN Remember that WHEN, ELSE and END are needng a separate line Normal IF are a bit faster, because WHEN always needs GOTO in order to create the multi lined body.

 ```
 CLS